notsag-dev/htb-bashed/README.md

 ===============================================================
 2020/08/26 20:30:57 Finished
 ===============================================================
 ```

 The page on port 80 advertises a web shell: phpbash.
-It mentions the tool was built on this server which makes us think it could be accessible around. `/dev/phpbash.php` is its location.
+It mentions the tool was built on this server which makes us think it could be accessible. `/dev/phpbash.php` is its location.

 Get some situational awareness information using the shell:
 ```
 www-data@bashed:/var/www/html/dev# uname -a
 Linux bashed 4.4.0-62-generic #83-Ubuntu SMP Wed Jan 18 14:10:15 UTC 2017 x86_64 x86_64 x86_64 GNU/Linux